QENSlibrary/QENSmodels/examples/README.md

 [bumps](https://github.com/bumps/bumps) (optional),
 [h5py](https://www.h5py.org/) (for some of the examples).

 To access the notebooks, type `jupyter notebook` in a terminal and click on the notebook you want to open.

+The notebooks, whose names start with `mantid`, require [Mantid](http://www.mantidproject.org/Main_Page) to be installed on your computer.
+How to run these last notebooks is described [here](https://www.mantidproject.org/Using_IPython_Notebook).

 The data required to run some of the notebooks and scripts are located in the `data` subfolder.